 There are some national standards, depending on industry type and business size.
 Buyers, guided by appraisers and business valuation experts, use rules of thumb to value businesses based on multiples of business earnings.
 Bizbuysell says,

 nationally the average business sells for around 0.6 times its annual revenue.

 But many other factors come into play.
-For example, a buyer might pay 3 or 4 times earnings if a business has market leadership and a strong management.
+For example, a buyer might pay three or four times earnings if a business has market leadership and strong management.

 Before you accept the use of the multiples of earnings method as a valuation method for a business you are considering buying, be sure you know:

 - What is included and not included in earnings?

 - What is the multiplier in the multiples of earnings equation and why was it used?

 - What is the average or most common earnings multiple in other businesses in this industry?

 - What factors besides multiples of earnings should be taken into account in this business valuation?